Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 Construction

 The 2 side plates and the 2 scuff pads require special cutting.
 I chose water jet cutting because the plates I used are hardened 4140, so it would be really hard to cut out by hand.
 Water is amazing because it can cut right through the hardened steel.
-I sent the included DXF file to my local water cutter, along with the hardened plate ordered from McMaster, and he cut them for me in about a week.
+I sent the included DXF file to my local water jet cutter, along with the hardened plate ordered from McMaster, and they cut-out the plates for me in about a week.

 See the YouTube video about building the trolley for more information.
 This is a perfect gantry crane enhancement.
 Download the plans, then build it yourself.